techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

 ### Teaching Steps (Part A)

 1. Spoken list: “pizza, pasta, salad…” → explain index positions.
 2. Build the chooser live.
-Emphasise choosing a **position**.
+Emphasise choosing a **position**, not the word directly.
-3. Key sentence: “A list keeps related things together and we pick by position.”
+3. Key idea: “A list keeps related things together and we pick by position.”

 ---

-## Part B – Rock–Paper–Scissors with Arrays
+# Part B – Rock–Paper–Scissors with Arrays

 ### Aim
-Show a mini-game using an array of images.
+Show a mini‑game using an array of images.

 ### Conceptual Focus
 - Arrays can hold **icons/images**, not just text.